Twins vs. Orioles Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins will hand the ball to Bailey Ober (5-4) for his 14th start of the season.
+- The Twins will hand the ball to Sonny Gray (4-2) for his 18th start of the season.

-- If he completes six or more innings with three or fewer earned runs allowed, he'll earn his fifth consecutive quality start.

-- Ober has pitched five or more innings in 13 straight games and will look to extend that streak.
+- Gray has pitched five or more innings in three straight games and will look to extend that streak.

-- He has three appearances this season with zero earned runs allowed out of his 13 chances this season.
+- In 17 appearances this season, he has finished four without allowing an earned run.

 |Opponent